ArachnidaDuality/platonic-povm-groups/README.md

 ## Where the numbers come from

-No table or data figure in the thesis is typed by hand; each is emitted by a script, and the script is the real citable object.
+Table and data figures in the thesis are emitted by scripts.
 Everything runs from `code/`, in the order below — the later entries read `.npz` files the earlier ones write.
 Python is managed with [uv](https://docs.astral.sh/uv/), which installs the pinned environment on first use, and one command runs it all: